The Inspiration

 -

-Gone To Timbuktu comprises 30-to 45-minute conversations with people who make us think a little differently about the art of travel — in fiction, journalism, photography, film and more.
+Gone To Timbuktu comprises conversations with people who make us think a little differently about the art of travel — in fiction, journalism, photography, film and more.
 The podcast explores physical journeys and inner landscapes, creative influences and new ideas.

-It is published fortnightly, and is available on all major streaming platforms, including Apple Podcasts and Spotify.
+Each 12-episode series is published fortnightly, and is available on all major streaming platforms, including Apple Podcasts and Spotify.

 -